leannhuang/hand-hygiene-compliance-with-azure-percept/modules/evaluatemodule/README.md

 ```
    "repository": "<Your container registry login server/respository name>"
 ```

+2. Change the Azure IoT Edge Solution Default Platform to `arm64v8` as in [here](https://docs.microsoft.com/en-us/azure/iot-edge/tutorial-develop-for-linux?view=iotedge-2020-11#select-your-target-architecture)

-2. Build and push your IoT Edge solutions to your private ACR Use VSCode as in [here](https://docs.microsoft.com/en-us/azure/iot-edge/tutorial-develop-for-linux?view=iotedge-2020-11#build-and-push-your-solution) to build and push your solutions
+3. Build and push your IoT Edge solutions to your private ACR Use VSCode as in [here](https://docs.microsoft.com/en-us/azure/iot-edge/tutorial-develop-for-linux?view=iotedge-2020-11#build-and-push-your-solution) to build and push your solutions

-3. Deploy edge modules to device
+4. Deploy edge modules to device
 Use VSCode as in [here](https://docs.microsoft.com/en-us/azure/iot-edge/tutorial-develop-for-linux?view=iotedge-2020-11#deploy-modules-to-device) to deploy the modules to the Percept DK with the above files.